UniversalDependencies/docs/_zh-overview/introduction.md

 ## UD Chinese-CFL

-More information on this treebank along with brief descriptions of its annotation guidelines are available at the link below.
+More information on this treebank along with brief descriptions of its annotation guidelines are available at the link below as well as in sub-sections within various webpages of the UD guidelines for Chinese.

 Links: <a href="https://github.com/UniversalDependencies/UD_Chinese-CFL/">Github repository</a>